fshrr/summerlimes.github.io/src/content/projects/AI-generated-building-facades.md

 ---
 title: 'AI Generated Building Facades'
-description: Collaborated on automating 2D to 3D transformations, creating new architectural facades using neural style transfer, and developing a Django web app with AWS GPU-enabled servers.
+description: Worked with University of Toronto and LAMAS on building 2D to 3D transformations pipeline, creating new architectural facades using neural style transfer, and developing a Django web app with AWS GPU-enabled servers.
 publishDate: 'Jul 16 2024'
 isFeatured: true
 seo: